Australia

 1. These Terms and Conditions of Engagement (Terms) together with the Engagement Letter and any attachments shall be read together and constitute the entire agreement (the Agreement or Engagement) between the Client (or you or your as appropriate) and William Buck (or we, us or our as appropriate).

-2. William Buck is the entity identified in the Engagement Letter and all its related entities.
+2. William Buck in these Terms is the entity identified in the Engagement Letter and all its related entities.

 3. The Client comprises the addressee together with the individuals and entities set out in the Engagement Letter and will also include any other related entities as agreed in writing with you from time to time.

-2. Variations to the Services or additional services may be required of us from time to time that may not be specifically mentioned in the Engagement Letter.
+2. Variations to the services or additional services may be required of us from time to time that may not be specifically mentioned in the Engagement Letter.
 For example, variations to the scope of the Engagement may arise through discussion at meetings, telephone conversation, email or letter.
-It is agreed that any such variations or additions will be fully covered by these Terms.
+It is agreed that any such variations or additions agreed between us form part of the services and will be fully covered by these Terms.

 3. Responsibilities